epomatti/aws-bucket-mfa-cmk/README.md

-# AWS Bucket with MFA delete deny
+# AWS Bucket with MFA delete "Deny"

 Create the `.auto.tfvars`: